 Best Time to Go to Oktoberfest

-Giant frothy mugs of beer and tasty German delicacies are the star of the show at this famous two-and-a-half-week-long festival.
+Giant frothy mugs of beer and tasty German delicacies are the star of the show at this famous two-and-a-half-week-long festival in Germany.
 This celebration of Bavarian culture has been in existence since the early 1800s and has grown into a world-renowned and heavily-bucket-listed event.

 Contrary to what the name would suggest, the festival begins in mid-September and ends in the first week of October.
 Due to its popularity, it’s essential to plan thoroughly and book well in advance to avoid disappointment.